 - Latin language and literature

-- Classical Studies (including archaeology, history, and history of science)
+- Classical Studies (including archaeology, history, and ancient science

 - George Bevan: Late Antiquity, Syriac, papyrology